-Students could then carry out a full analysis of the technological outcome they are currently developing (for example, a stool) in terms of its ability to function in a range of contexts (for example, used on different types of surfaces - wooden floors, carpet, concrete, grass, etc.) and potential ways of being used (for example, being stood on, swung on, supporting multiple people, etc.).
+Students could then explore the technological outcome they are currently developing (for example, a stool) in terms of its ability to function in a range of contexts (for example, used on different types of surfaces - wooden floors, carpet, concrete, grass etc) and potential ways of being used (for example, being stood on, swung on, supporting multiple people etc).

-Students could evaluate the results and discuss ways in which they could maximise the outcome's reliability and/ or efficiency across multiple contexts.
-Particular attention should be paid to the implications of decision making that establishes acceptable functional parameters, and how students justify decisions with regards to the physical nature of the technological outcome.
-Encourage students to explore possible and probably future scenarios when undertaking this analysis, and to test design ideas as fully as possible prior to making final decisions to go ahead with the development of their outcome.
+Students could discuss ways in which they could maximise the outcome's reliability and/or efficiency across multiple contexts.
+Particular attention should be paid to the implications of decision making that establishes acceptable functional parameters, and what evidence and reasoning students need in order to justify decisions with regards to the physical and functional nature of their technological outcome.

-- describe the fitness for purpose of a particular technological outcome and explain how its physical attributes both enable and limit its function in a variety of contexts - justify decisions in their own development work, around selection of physical attributes as most suitable for an identified function
+- describe the potential fitness for purpose of the technological outcome they are developing and explain how its physical and functional nature both enable and limit its fitness for purpose in a variety of contexts - explain how changes to the physical nature of their outcome could enhance its fitness for purpose